Yelp/pidtree-bcc/README.md

 ## Dependencies
 See the installation instructions for [bcc](https://github.com/iovisor/bcc).
-It is required for the `python3-bcc` package and its depedencies to be installed.
+It is required for the `python3-bcc` package and its dependencies to be installed.

 Most notably, you need a kernel with eBPF enabled (4.4 onward) and the Linux headers for your running kernel version installed.
 For a